lijinlong1991/TrG2P/README.md

 ```
 ## Data format
 ### genotype
-- The genotype file need to contain all makers in a *.txt file, including m accessions and n makers.
+- The genotype file need to contain all makers in a "*.txt" file, including m accessions and n makers.

 |            | makers |   |   |     |
 |:--:|:--:|:--:|:--:|:--:|